oe/duplex-message/packages/duplex-message/README.md

 #### progress for PostMessageHub
-If you need progress feedback when peer handling you request, you can do it by setting the first argument as an object and has a function property named `onprogress` when `emit` messages, and call `onprogress` in `on` on the peer's side.
+If you need progress feedback when peer handling you requests, you can do it by setting the first argument as an object and has a function property named `onprogress` when `emit` messages, and call `onprogress` in `on` on the peer's side.

 e.g.
 ```js